GoogleCloudPlatform/prediction-try-java-python/README.md

 Getting Started

-1. Download the latest tarfile available on the "Download" tab.

-2. Unpack the runtime package into a new directory.
+1. Clone this repo into a new directory.

-3. Customize the following files:
+2. Customize the following files:

    - In shared/rc/client_secrets.json, replace the placeholder strings with your actual client id and client secret from the Google APIs console.